Plan Nodes and Operators¶

 Partitions the input using specified partitioning keys and maintains up to a ‘limit’ number of top rows for each partition.
 After receiving all input, assigns row numbers within each partition starting from 1.

 This operator accumulates state: a hash table mapping partition keys to a list of top ‘limit’ rows within that partition.
 Returning the row numbers as a column in the output is optional.
-This operator doesn’t support spilling yet.
+This operator supports spilling as well.

 This operator is logically equivalent to a WindowNode followed by FilterNode(row_number <= limit), but it uses less memory and CPU.